flowdock/api-docs/docs/production-integrations.md

 ### Introduction

 This guide will step you through the process of integrating your web app with Flowdock.
 Once integrated and published, Flowdock users can add your integration straight from their Flowdock client and your app will be able to send notifications to their flows.
-All future [integrations](/integrations) that aim to get published should be built in a similar manner.
+All [integrations](/integrations) that aim to target all Flowdock users should be built in a similar manner.

-The guide is divided into the four steps of the development process.

 We have created [an example application](https://github.com/flowdock/flowdock-example-integration) using Ruby on Rails.
 This guide will point you to relevant parts of the code.

 If you have any questions, don't hesitate to contact the development team at [support@flowdock.com](mailto:support@flowdock.com).

+This guide is divided into the four steps of the development process:

 ### Steps